xee-lab/xee-sdk-ios/README.md

 ## License

-XeeSDK is available under the MIT license.
+XeeSDK is available under the Apache License 2.0.
 See the LICENSE file for more info.